 Friendly, helpful staff.
 They were easy to get hold and when I had spoken to them I felt they had answered all my questions.
 Miss Williams

 We want to make sure you’re 100% before making a claim with us.
-If you can’t find your answers here give us a call.
+If you can’t find your answers here give us a call on our accident claim line.

 How much is my personal injury claim worth?